-“Thanks for the Ride” is the fourth story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“Thanks for the Ride” is the fourth story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

-> “Thanks for the Ride” might, on first examination, seem slight and straightforward.
+“Thanks for the Ride” might, on first examination, seem slight and straightforward.
 Dickie, our male narrator who is just out of high school, has gone with his mother to a type of health spa.
 He and his cousin George, bored one day, decide to go explore a small, rundown town they’ve never seen before, their main goal is to find bootleggers and girls.
 They succeed, and in the end they drive off and should be satisfied.
 Dickie, though, is not.

 What I enjoyed so much about this story is the fact that, though we are treated to one of Munro’s rare male narrators, we get a very opaque look at a strong girl, and we fear for her even as we realize just how strong she is.

 Stepping back, I think it’s important to look at how Munro introduces this rundown town.
 It is remarkably different from anything the relatively wealthy Dickie is used to.
 It is filled with silent pain.

 You see that judgment on the faces of people looking out of windows, sitting on front steps in some little towns; so deeply, deeply uncaring they are, as if they had sources of disillusionment which they would keep, with some satisfaction, in the dark.